BodgeMaster/new_dawn_mirror/notes/story.md

 * \[missing\] Next secret organization meetup
   * Annie gives the keys back
   * they come up with the idea of stealing a minicomputer from some company that someone has a link to
-  * also the idea comes up that they could ask Jack to get them out in return for them helping him to get out
+  * also the idea comes up that they could ask Jack to help them in return for them helping him to get out
   * has to end with law enforcement arriving at the bar for an unrelated reason and Kate telling them to gtfo
 * \[partial\] Emily intro
   * Emily wakes up, Lena is in her room crying